allan2327/nimbble-dev/README.md

 8. grunt serve
 9. From your host machine you can now:
   * Browse to http://localhost:8000/
-  * Edit your files with your favorite EDI.
+  * Edit your files with your favorite IDE.

 ### Notes: